bcgov/splunk-forwarder/README.md

 To test:

- * curl -XPOST -H "Authorization: Basic XXX" -H "Content-Type: application/json" -d '{"body": "xyz"}' localhost:5504/log
+ * curl -XPOST -H "Authorization: Splunk XXX" -H "Content-Type: application/json" -d '{"body": "xyz"}' localhost:5504/log

  where XXX is the SERVICE_AUTH_TOKEN environment variable passed to the service.